launchableinc/cli/docs/getting-started.md

 ## Overview

 {% hint style="info" %}
-Launchable is in beta!
-[Sign up →](https://www.launchableinc.com/signup)
+Before getting started, sign your team up for Launchable: [Sign up →](https://www.launchableinc.com/signup)

+(Launchable is free for small teams and open source projects.
+Otherwise, we offer a free 60-day trial)
 {% endhint %}

 Implementing Launchable is a three step process: